 In 2000, the Dharma community responded to Khenpo Kunga Wangchuk’s call for support, and construction began on the Dzongsar Khyentse Chökyi Lodrö College of Dialectics (DKCLI) in Chauntra, about 10 minutes’ drive from Bir.
 DKCLI was inaugurated in November 2004.

 In March 2006, with Rinpoche’s guidance and encouragement, DKCLI formed a management committee that is responsible for the administration and development of the institute.
-Khenpo Choying has attended several of KF’s leadership training programs and now leads programs on his own.
+Khenpo Choying, former abbot of DKCLI, has attended several of KF’s leadership training programs and now leads programs on his own.
 This is a significant step toward modern management of the institute.

 Teachers for the World

 During the inauguration of DKCLI in November 2004, Khyentse Rinpoche clearly articulated his wish for the institute “to produce foremost Buddhist scholars and teachers who will make a difference in the world.”
 The role of Khyentse Foundation is to assist the institute to reach its goal by expanding its curriculum to include languages, computers, and short courses on world economy, history, mathematics, and other important subjects.
 KF is also committed to establishing the institute as a world-class center of Buddhist studies that will produce the next generation of Buddhist teachers for the world.